bbigej/cookie-stand/README.md

 -To be filled in properly later.-

 FUNCTION:  ***************
-Main function: calculate # of cookies each location must make every (cookies+location per day), dependent on:
+Main function: calculate # of cookies each location must make every day (cookies+location per day), dependent on:

 hours: 10-6 pm  (8 hours)